-Emily is a board certified genetic counselor and clinical research coordinator.
-She sees patients within the Columbia Cardiogenetics Program, specializing in patients with congenital heart disease.
-Her research focus is the Congenital Heart Disease Genetic Network Study (CHD-GENES) within the Pediatric Cardiac Genomics Consortium (PCGC).
+Carli AndrewsCarli is a board certified genetic counselor and is one of the clinical research coordinators for the Congenital Heart Disease Genetic Network Study (CHD-GENES) within the Pediatric Cardiac Genomics Consortium (PCGC).
+She sees patients within the Columbia Cardiogenetics Program and is currently involved in inpatient care.

 Jiayao is a bioinformatics analyst in Chung lab and Shen lab.
 He is currently working on sequencing data curation, developing and using bioinformatics tools to analyze NGS data and diving deep into bioinformatics.